- Roadmap for reform

 - state how the plan will be monitored and reviewed

-- be signed and provided to the child (if age appropriate), family and any other person involved in supporting the plan and child's safety
+- be signed and provided to the child (if appropriate), family and any other person involved in supporting the plan and child's safety (where safe and appropriate)

-If unable to engage with the child and family in a safety planning discussion, the practitioner must consult with their supervisor to determine next steps in relation to the unaddressed risk and safety.
+If unable to engage with the child and family in a safety planning discussion, the practitioner must consult with their supervisor to discuss how a plan for safety will be established to support the child’s safety.
 This may include discussions around assertive engagement strategies, other services or support networks involved with the family and/or an appropriate escalation strategy.

 Key Concepts for Practice

 Developing a safety plan can be overwhelming for families.
-For some families this may be the first time they have discussed the issues raised or considered the behaviour(s) of concern to be a risk.
-For others, where violence is present and ongoing, it may not be safe to discuss risk together and separate sessions may be required for each family member.
-Wherever possible and appropriate planning sessions in conjunction with the family are important to build a plan that is ‘owned’ by the family.
+For some families this may be the first time they have discussed the issues raised or considered the behaviour(s) of concern to be a worry.
+For others, particularly when violence is present and ongoing, it may not be safe to discuss the issues together and separate sessions may be required for each family member.
+Wherever possible and appropriate, planning sessions with the family are important to build a plan that is ‘owned’ by the family.

 Cultural safety is essential to our practice approach.
 It is important to communicate with families that the aim is to support children staying safely within their homes, strongly connected to family, culture, community and identity.

 Children are at the centre of all safety decisions.
-A meaningful safety plan is created out of an ongoing and often sometimes difficult process that is undertaken by the family and professionals together focused on what specifically is needed to be satisfied the child is safe.
-The process includes encouraging the family to lead a discussion about existing strengths and supports and what support would assist in keeping children safe within the home.
-The strength of the safety plan is the ability to create safety goals that sit alongside and address how support networks can assist the family to build on existing strengths and address risk concerns.
+A meaningful safety plan is created out of an ongoing and often difficult process that is undertaken by the family and professionals.
+Focus is on what specifically is needed to ensure that the child is safe.
+The process includes encouraging the family to lead a discussion about existing strengths and supports and what would assist in keeping children safe within the home.
+The strength of the safety plan is the ability to create safety goals that sit alongside support networks that can assist the family to build on existing strengths and address risk concerns.

 At the heart of this work is a healing approach.
-For those already in the system (children and families, practitioners, and organisations) we must move away from a paternalistic approach, to one of inquiry, focusing on family-led discussions.
-We must commit to actively listening to the voices of children and families throughout the process, recognising their strengths and supports that are used to keep children safe (Signs of Safety – child protection framework 2011 p 15)
+We must take an inquiry approach, focusing on family-led discussions.
+We must commit to actively listening to the voices of children and families throughout the process, recognising their strengths and supports that are used to keep children safe (Signs of Safety – child protection framework 2011).

 Developing the Safety Plan

-The development of the safety plan is a process of creating a road map to a place where the child continues to live safely within family, community and culture.
+The development of the safety plan is a process of creating a road map to a place where the child can live safely within their family, community and culture.
 Developing a safety plan for the child and family works toward:

-- Keeping risks and children's worries in view and identifying who is accountable for agreed actions and behaviours
+- keeping concerns and worries for children in view and identifying who is accountable for agreed actions and behaviours

-- Actively engaging individuals to take and accept responsibility to end behaviour that places children at risk
+- actively engaging individuals to take and accept responsibility to change behaviour that reduces risks for children and increases their safety

-- Recognising that it is a collective response to children’s safety, and it is not the responsibility of one individual/ carer/ parent/practitioner
+- recognising that it is a collective response to children’s safety, and it is not the responsibility of one individual/ parent/ practitioner

-- A shared understanding of what is required from whom and by when to ensure children are safe in their own family
+- a shared understanding of what is required from whom and by when to ensure children are safe in their own family

-- consistency in our practice and approach with children and families.
+- consistency in our practice and approach with children and families

 When developing a safety plan, practitioners should reflect on the following questions:

-- Have the family been told about the severity of the risk concerns identified?
+- have the family been told about the severity of the safety concerns identified?
 Do they understand the concern and the risks associated?

 - do the family have a copy of the safety plan?
 If not, is this clearly documented?

-- are each of the family member’s safety considered in the development of the Safety Plan?
+- are each of the family member’s safety considered in the development of the safety plan?

 Aboriginal and Torres Strait Islander children and families

 Cultural consultation should occur prior to commencing engagement with a family to gain knowledge of the cultural context in which risks are raised and to guide the response and service intervention.
-Ensuring cultural due diligence has occurred by the referring agency, at the time of referral there should be information pertaining to:
+In ensuring cultural due diligence has occurred by the referring agency, at the time of referral, there should be information pertaining to: